 - 1 teaspoon dried oregano (or any other dried herbs that you like)

-- Add the walnuts and pulse so they are broken into little bits.
-Do not process for too long as you want a bit of crunch left there.
+- Add the walnuts/pecans and pulse so they are distributed throughout.
+Don't process for too long as you want a bit of texture left there.